comprobo25/comprobo25.github.io/in-class/day03.md

 ### Extension (optional)

-Check out the tutorials for the smach ROS package.
-Use smach to either rewrite your finite state controller to use smach, or devise a new finite-state controller and implement it using smach.
+Check out the <a-no-proxy href="http://wiki.ros.org/smach/Tutorials">tutorials for the smach ROS package</a-no-proxy> Use smach to either rewrite your finite state controller to use smach, or devise a new finite-state controller and implement it using smach.